 The color of a purple sapphire gem can range from a lavender purple hue to a violet color and everything in between.
 As said previously, the natural color of these gems will vary depending on the cut, brilliance, and hardness of the individual stone.
 The purple sapphire gem not only radiates beauty, magnificent color, and transparency, but also constancy and durability associated with these stunning gemstones.
 The sapphire stone belongs to the corundum group, the members of which are characterized by their excellent hardness (9 on the Mohs scale).
 Indeed their natural hardness is exceeded only by that of the diamond, the diamond being the hardest mineral on Earth!
 Thanks to their durability, sapphires are extremely easy to look after, requiring no more than an occasional cleaning on behalf of the wearer.

 The sapphire gemstone has been highly prized among collectors for its stunning natural color.
 Its unique purple hue can range from pink to violet.
 When this colored gemstone is turned into a gorgeous sapphire ring or bracelet, the natural color of the gemstone makes for a unique piece of jewelry that any collector would be proud to own.
-If you are looking for a unique sapphire color to add to your jewelry collection, M.S.
+From its natural color change to its natural beauty, the purple sapphire is the best precious stone for many uses.
+If you are looking for antique sapphire jewelry to add to your jewelry collection, M.S.
 Rau has something for you.
 Shop our selection of fancy gems and jewelry through our online showroom today.